 Do you scoff at the Faerie Cloud Racers of the Game Graveyard?
-Was the updated version currently available not enough for you?
+Was the updated version not enough for you?
 Perhaps you should try this extreme version.
 With a play setup reminiscent of labyrinth games (wherein you must solve the maze from within) and a lightning fast game pace, this Cloud Racers game is definitely a challenge.
 With a few tips, however, you'll hopefully begin to master the art of dodging and weaving your racer to victory.

 Basic Game Play

 The race consists of four faeries battling it out on a small square platform high in the clouds above Faerieland.
 You steer your chosen racer with the arrow keys; you may choose any of the four characters: Illusen, The Space Faerie, The Tooth Faerie or Taelia.
 It doesn't really matter which you choose if you navigate by the main game screen.
 If you use one of the tips in the strategy section, you may want to choose your faerie based on the orientation of the game screen.

 The goal of the game is to outlast the other three faeries.
 You can try to use some of the strategies of the basic Faerie Cloud Racers game to block the paths of the other faeries, or you can just avoid them and wait it out.

 Even without the use of power-ups, your tail will grow a little bit at a time the longer you stay alive in a level.
 If you're the last faerie standing, you'll move on to the next level and win yourself 40 points.
 If not, you'll lose a life and have the opportunity to play the round over.
 You also get bonus points if the other faeries crash into your tail: 5 points for the first faerie, 15 points for the second faerie, and 25 points for the third faerie!